RemiArnaud/ffmpeg-cpp2/README.md

 - [ ] TEST IN PROGRESS : mix the video + add audio from the webcam (or any micro) from the webcam works (WIP)
-- [x ] mix the sound from a sound file with the stream coming from the webcam works : Hells Bells + video recorded by the webcam works
+- [x] mix the sound from a sound file with the stream coming from the webcam works : Hells Bells + video recorded by the webcam works
 - [x] record a video coming from a webcam (mjpeg, mpeg2, mpeg4, h264 and hevc are working)
 - [x] record the sound coming from a webcam (e.g. using aac or mp3 codec currently)
 - [x] mjpeg (/dev/video*) to .mpg works (using mpeg4 encoder)